m3tac0de/home-assistant-sofabaton-x1s/docs/networking.md

 - **No discovery across VLANs:** forward mDNS or configure the hub manually.
 - **App cannot find the proxy:** confirm the proxy UDP port is reachable (and set to 8102 for iOS).
 - **Port already in use:** pick a different TCP base port; the integration will try the next 31 ports automatically.
+- **iOS app can’t discover across VLANs but manual connections work:** this is expected without a UDP broadcast relay. iOS discovery uses broadcast, which does not cross VLAN boundaries by default.

 ## For the road
 ```